awesome-graphql-space/server-nestjs/README.md

 * We already have the GraphQLModule in NestJS that is nothing more than a wrapper around the Apollo server.
 We don't reinvent the wheel but provide a ready to use a module instead, that brings a clean way to play with the GraphQL and Nest together.

+#### NestJS Framework is not compatible with Apollo Server 2 as of now, so this was major win for us:)

+ Thanks to [issue](https://github.com/nestjs/graphql/issues/32) that helped us to build the boilerplate the right way :)

 ## Installation